Mesa County Clerk Tina Peters may not administer the local election this fall.

 Even as state and local officials wrangle over who will oversee the upcoming election, new information continues to emerge about the alleged security breach in the clerk’s office.

-The Secretary of State said investigations have uncovered evidence that Peters took an unauthorized person, known by the name Gerald Wood, into the secure area where election equipment is stored at the clerk’s office, days before a software update this spring.
+The Secretary of State said investigations have uncovered evidence that Peters took an unauthorized person into the secure area where election equipment is stored at the clerk’s office, days before a software update this spring.
 The same man was allowed to be present for the secure update by claiming to be a staff member.

 Investigators say someone in the clerk’s office ordered cameras in the election equipment storage room shut off sometime before the security breach.
 They were only turned back on recently.

 Last week, it appears copies of election hard drives made before and after the software update may have been presented at a ‘cyber symposium’ put on by election conspiracy theorist Mike Lindell.

 Griswold’s office said two other staffers in Peters’ office, Deputy Clerk Belinda Knisley and Sandra Brown, played a role in the data breach; Griswold’s order bans both of them from participating in the upcoming election.

 In addition to the Secretary of State’s investigation, the local district attorney and the FBI are investigating potentially criminal violations.